French cooking Savory French recipes

 Share:

-2. Cook them in plenty of salted water, reserving the cooking water.
+2. Cook them in a large amount of salted water and save the cooking water.

 3. Mash your potatoes, either with a fork or a potato masher.

-4. If you want the purée to be very smooth, add a little cooking water.
+4. If you want the purée to be smooth, add a little cooking water.

 1. Preheat your oven to 180°C while you prepare the meat.

-2. Peel the vegetables: onion, carrot and chop the garlic.
+2. Peel the vegetables: onion, carrot, and mince the garlic.

-3. Chop the carrot into small cubes (roughly 5 minutes on each side).
+3. Finely dice the carrot (roughly 5 minutes per side).

-4. Put them in a frying pan and brown them in a drizzle of oil.
+4. Take a frying pan and fry them with a dash of oil.

-5. Add the minced beef and press the garlic
+5. Add the ground beef and press the garlic.

 6. Add a little salt

-7. Fry for 2 to 3 minutes (you can add a little thyme if you like).
+7. Sauté for 2 to 3 minutes (you can add a little thyme if you like).

-1. In an ovenproof dish that is not too low to the ground
+1. In an ovenproof dish that is not too shallow

 Optional

-You can cover the mince with 100 grams of grated cheese (Gruyère is best) or breadcrumbs.
+You can cover the minced meat with 100 grams of grated cheese (preferably Gruyère) or breadcrumbs.

 Cooking

-2. Bake au gratin for 5 minutes under the grill before serving.
+2. Bake for 5 minutes under the broiler before serving.

-You can make parmentier with leftovers from a stew or even with leftover chicken, which you will shred and arrange in place of the minced beef.
+You can make shepherd's pie with leftover pot-au-feu or even leftover chicken, which you shred and use in place of ground beef.
 You can also make a delicious duck parmentier and replace the grated cheese on top with gingerbread crumbs.
-It's just delicious!
+It's simply delicious!

 The legend